Understanding Karma’s Three Natures in Hinduism: Good, Mixed, and Dark for Ethical Living

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What are the three classifications of karma discussed in the post?
+What are the three natures of karma?